caseybecking/cis30a-course-project/README.md

 - Introduce a configuration file to adjust program behavior (e.g., enabling/disabling logging or modifying the question structure).

 ## Installation
+Nothing additonal needed to run this application

 ## Usage
+`python main.py`